Delivering a simplified subscription experience that improved customer control and boosted AOV by 5%.

 Reflection

-👥 Prioritizing the needs of our most loyal subscribers, those who order frequently and retain over time, helped ensure the redesign supported the behaviors and expectations that drive the most business value
+Focusing on the needs of our most loyal subscribers, those who order frequently and retain over time, ensured the redesign aligned with the workflows and expectations that drive the most business value.

-🤝 Collaborating closely with marketing and support teams helped align how we promoted the new portal with what subscribers actually valued, based on firsthand research
+Collaborating closely with marketing and support grounded our rollout strategy in what subscribers actually valued, based on firsthand research, not assumptions.